Waziup/waziup.io/content/capacity-building/_index.md

   * Marketing and Pomoting Events
   * Providing Mentorship and Guidance

-tech-acceleration: |
+acceleration: |
   ### From idea to product

   Accelerate your startup success with Waziup's support from ideation to market launch.
 Develop a customer-centric MVP and stand out with a clear value proposition using our business model canvas.
   We help you with:
-  * INSPIRATION: Problem statemen and identification of success metrics
+  * IProblem statemen and identification of success metrics
-  * IDEATION: Sustainable and innovative solution idea
+  * Sustainable and innovative solution idea
-  * IMPLEMENTATION: Iterative prototyping
+  * Iterative prototyping
-  * GROWTH HACK: Scale-up and investment
+  * Scale-up and investment

 certification: |
   ### Get Certified